-IV.B.1.
-The program must integrate the following ACGME Competencies into the curriculum: IV.B.1.a) Professionalism Fellows must demonstrate a commitment to professionalism and an adherence to ethical principles. ^(Core) IV.B.1.b) Patient Care and Procedural Skills centered, equi capita costs.
-I nd Intent: Quality patient care is safe, effective, timely, efficient, patient- table, and designed to improve population health, while reducing per n addition, there should be a focus on improving the clinician's well-being improve patient care and reduce burnout among residents, fellows, and sicians.
-IV.B.1.b).(1) Fellows must be able to provide patient care that is patient- and family-centered, compassionate, equitable, appropriate, and effective for the treatment of health problems and the promotion of health. ^(Core) IV.B.1.b).(1).(a) Fellows must demonstrate proficiency in:
+- IV.B.1.
+The program must integrate the following ACGME Competencies into the curriculum: - IV.B.1.a) Professionalism

+Fellows must demonstrate a commitment to professionalism and an adherence to ethical principles.
+(Core)

+IV.B.1.b) Patient Care and Procedural Skills

+Background and Intent: Quality patient care is safe, effective, timely, efficient, patient-centered, equitable, and designed to improve population health, while reducing per capita costs.
+In addition, there should be a focus on improving the clinician's well-being as a means to improve patient care and reduce burnout among residents, fellows, and practicing physicians.